vespa-engine/documentation/documentation/lightgbm.md

 Vespa has a special [ranking
 feature](http://docs.vespa.ai/documentation/reference/rank-features.html)
 called `lightgbm`.
-This ranking feature specifies the model to use in a ranking expression.
+This ranking feature specifies the model to use in a ranking expression, relative under the `models` directory.
 Consider the following example:

 ```
 search test {